"Scars are a map of your heart's adventures."

 Prognosis

-Children with HLHS can live into adulthood with proper treatment, but life expectancy varies depending on the severity and ongoing care.
+Children with Levi's heart condition can live into adulthood with proper treatment, but life expectancy varies depending on the severity and ongoing care.
 Lifelong monitoring is often needed due to long-term health challenges.

 Living with HLHS...